Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfsdeleteproject-cmd.md

 With this option TFSDeleteProject, skips a component that it cannot delete, returns an error message, deletes the next component, and leaves the project metadata and security settings intact.

-## Data That May Remain Undeleted
+## Data that may remain undeleted

 The following data might remain in the deployment after TFSDeleteProject successfully completes:

 - **Project data in the cube**.
-Project data remains in the cube until the cube is rebuilt, at which time the warehouse controller service removes all of the historic build data that has been deleted from the Team Foundation databases.
+Project data remains in the cube until the cube is rebuilt, at which time the warehouse controller service removes all of the historic build data that has been deleted from the Azure DevOps databases.
 - **Build drop files and folders**.
 Build binaries, build log files, and log files containing test results are published during the build process.
 The locations for these files are not deleted.
 If you want to remove these files, you must remove them manually.